Sleep deprivation can affect your mental health

 Depression.
 Studies using different methods and populations estimate that 65% to 90% of adult patients with major depression, and about 90% of children with this disorder, experience some kind of sleep problem.
 Most patients with depression have insomnia, but about one in five suffer from obstructive sleep apnea.

-Sleep problems affect outcomes for patients with depression.
+Insomnia and other sleep problems affect outcomes for patients with depression.
 Studies report that depressed patients who continue to experience insomnia are less likely to respond to treatment than those without sleep problems.
 Even patients whose mood improves with antidepressant therapy are more at risk for a relapse of depression later on.
-Depressed patients who experience sleep disturbances are more likely to think about suicide and die by suicide than depressed patients who are able to sleep normally.
+Depressed patients who experience insomnia or other sleep disturbances are more likely to think about suicide and die by suicide than depressed patients who are able to sleep normally.

 Bipolar disorder.
 Studies in different populations report that 69% to 99% of patients experience insomnia or report less need for sleep during a manic episode of bipolar disorder.
 In bipolar depression, however, studies report that 23% to 78% of patients sleep excessively (hypersomnia), while others may experience insomnia or restless sleep.